1984–85 South-West Indian Ocean cyclone season: Severe Tropical Storm Celestina

+Tropical Depression 12S

 Severe Tropical Storm Ditra

 Severe Tropical Storm Ditra originated from a tropical depression that the JTWC first warned on January 26.
 At first, the storm moved southwest, but once it developed gale-force winds, the system turned south.
 At 1800 UTC on January 27, MFR started monitoring the low; early the next morning, MFR upgraded the system into a moderate tropical storm.
 Twelve hours later, the JTWC estimated that Ditra had intensified into winds equal to a Category 1 on Saffir-Simpson hurricane wind scale (SSHWS).
 During the early morning hours of January 29, Ditra intensified into a severe tropical storm as the storm briefly turned west-southwest.
 Shortly thereafter, the JTWC announced that Ditra had attained its peak intensity of 80 mph.
 While the JTWC suggests that the storm gradually weakened during this time, MFR suggests that Ditra continued to intensify; they estimated that Ditra peaked in intensity on 0600 UTC January 30.
 Around this time, Ditra made its closet approach to Reunion, passing about 150 mi south-southeast of the island.
 After maintaining this intensity for several hours, Ditra rapidly weakened as it accelerated to the southeast.
 It steadily weakened and late on January 31, the JTWC reportedly downgraded the system into a depression.
 Both agencies stopped monitoring Tropical Depression Ditra the following day.
 On January 29, Dirta passed just east of Rodrigues, bringing heavy rains.